sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 maker/taker model instead of a coordinator model, but that is outside the scope of this blog post).

-For this blog post we'll focus on Samourai wallet, as that is most widely accepted as the ideal way to gain privacy in Bitcoin at the moment.
+For this blog post we'll focus on Samourai wallet, as that is most widely accepted as the ideal way to gain privacy in Bitcoin.
 For more information on how the basics of Samourai Wallet work, see ["Samourai 101"](https://www.bitcoinqna.com/post/samourai-101) for a great explainer.

 [^1]: For more info see https://bitcoinmagazine.com/articles/coinjoin-combining-bitcoin-transactions-to-obfuscate-trails-and-increase-privacy-1465235087
 [^2]: For more info see https://blog.bitmex.com/the-lightning-network/

-#### Monero - Privacy by Default
+### Monero - Privacy by Default

 [Monero](https://www.getmonero.org/) was created in 2014 as a fork of a project called “Bytecoin” by a small community of developers.
 Monero is not a fork of Bitcoin, and uses an entirely new codebase called “Cryptonote”[^3] that has evolved into the Monero protocol.